 Other Sapphire Reserve Benefits

-The Sapphire Reserve is a premium travel rewards credit card.
+The Chase Sapphire Reserve® is a premium travel rewards credit card.
 That means you enjoy other card benefits in addition to flexible point redemptions.

 Some of these extra benefits include: